Shivayayy/Shivayayy/README.md

 	</a>
 </p>

-## ♑ About me
+##  About me

-Currently pursuing Bachelor of Technology in Computer Science and Engineering | 4th Year Indian Institute of Information Technology, Guwahati
+-Currently pursuing Bachelor of Technology in Computer Science and Engineering -Indian Institute of Information Technology, Guwahati

-Adept in Flutter app development, Node.js Backend, and full-stack projects.
+-Adept in Flutter app development, Node.js Backend, and full-stack projects.
 Proficient in Java, Python, C++, Dart, and JavaScript.
 Experienced in creating intuitive and dynamic user experiences with a focus on seamless front-end and robust back-end integration.
 Proven track record in competitive tech events and leadership roles.
 Passionate about leveraging technology to solve real-world problems and enhance user interactions.
 <br/>

 ## 🛠️ Tools